-//file-defintion-name DD (DISP=SHR,)?
-DSN(AME)?=dataset-name(controlcard-file-or-generation)Where
+//file-definition-name DD (DISP=SHR,)?
+DSN(AME)?=dataset-or-PDS-name(controlcard-file-or-generation)Where

 2. GDG generation: A generation number for Generation Data Groups: